Skip to main content

 Speakers:

-• Jeannie McCann, Strategic Investment Board Northern Ireland
+• Jeannie McCann, Social Value Advisor, Strategic Investment Board Northern Ireland

 Social Value made easy for SMEs